intelligence38000/android-docs/src/pages/maps/overview/data-driven-styling.md

 />
 }}

 Not only can symbol layers mark locations on the map using an image, but they can also display text directly on the map.
-Text symbol layers are done in a similar process to the image snippet given above, only the properties of the layer change.
+The SDK handles text symbol layers in a similar process to the image snippet given above, only the properties of the layer change.

 {{
 <CodeLanguageToggle id="text-symbol-layer" />